-- a Measured at the tube terminals.
+a Measured at the tube terminals.
 For accurate data the ac filament voltage should be measured using an accurate RMS type meter such as an iron-vane or the thermocouple type meter.
-The dc voltage should be measured using a high input impedance type meter. - For high-current, low-voltage filaments used in this tube, it is recommended that the filament current be monitored since very small changes in resistance can produce misleading changes in voltage.
+The DC voltage should be measured using a high input impedance type meter.

+For high-current, low-voltage filaments such as are used in this tube, it is recommended that the filament current be monitored since very small changes in resistance can produce misleading changes in voltage.
 For maximum life, the filament power should be regulated at the lowest value that will give stable performance.
-For those applications where hum is a critical consideration, dc filament or hum bucking circuits are recommended.
-See also Application Note TP-117. - b It is recommended that additional current be available to allow for both product variation and normal reduction of filament resistance with life.
+For these applications where hum is a critical consideration, dc filament or hum bucking circuits are recommended.
+See also Application Note AN-4865.

+b It is recommended that additional current be available to

+allow for both product variation and the normal reduction of filament resistance with life.
 Thus the filament supply adjustment should be designed for capability of 167 amperes at 9.5 volts.
-A minimum setting is 8.85 volts. - c Recommended starting procedure for maximum stability and longest life. - 1.
-Standard: Filament heating time of 120 seconds followed by grid-No. 1, plate, grid-No. 2, and RF drive. - Emergency 1: (Power Interruption of 15 seconds or less) The tube may be brought back on the air two seconds after power restoration.
+A minimum setting is 8.85 volts.

+- c Recommended starting procedure for maximum stability and longest life. - 1.
+Standard: Filament heating time of 120 seconds followed by grid-No. 1, plate, grid-No. 2, and rf drive. - 2.
+Emergency 1: (Power Interruption of 15 seconds or less) The tube may be brought back on the air two seconds after power restoration.
 Precautions must be taken so that neither the filament surge current limit nor the maximum filament voltage rating is exceeded.
-The sequence of voltage application after filament warm-up is as follows: grid-No.1, plate, grid-No.2, and if drive. - 3.
+The sequence of voltage application after filament warm-up is as follows: grid-No.1, plate, grid-No. 2, and rf drive. - 3.
 Emergency 2: (Power Interruption of greater than 15 seconds) The tube may be brought back on the air four seconds after power restoration.
 Precautions must be taken so that neither the filament surge current limit nor the maximum filament voltage rating is exceeded.
-In order to insure that the tube does not operate in excess of typical conditions, control of the RF drive level will be required until tube temperature stability is achieved and special consideration must be given to the design of grid-No.1 circuitry.
+In order to insure that the tube does not operate in excess of typical conditions, control of the rf drive level will be required until tube temperature stability is achieved and special consideration must be given to the design of grid-No.1 circuitry.
 Application Engineering assistance is available from BURLE.
-The sequence of voltage application after filament warmup is as follows: grid-No.1, plate, grid-No.2, and if drive. - d For plate voltage = 2000 V, grid-No.2 voltage = 1250 V, and plate current = 12 A.

-- e No external shield.

-- f See Dimensional Outline for Temperature Measurement Points.
-For good contact-finger life, a maximum temperature of 180 °C at the terminal is recommended when using commercially-available beryllium-copper socket contacts.

-- g The value of 250 °C is the average of 4 readings taken 90° apart around the anode core.
-No one reading may exceed 275 °C.

-- h See TP-105.

-- i See TP-105.
+The sequence of voltage application after filament warm-up is as follows: grid-No.1, plate, grid-No.2, and rf drive. - d For plate voltage = 2000 V, grid-No.2 voltage = 1250 V, and plate current = 15 A. - e As measured with a special, shielded adapter.
+The value noted is the true tube internal capacitance and does not include external circuit or stray capacitance. - f See Dimensional Outline for Temperature Measurement Points.
+For good contact-finger life, a maximum temperature of 180 °C at the terminal is recommended when using commercially-available beryllium-copper socket contacts. - g The value of 250 °C is the average of 3 readings taken 120° apart around the anode core.
+No one reading may exceed 275 °C. - h See Class of Service TP-105. - j See Power Supplies TP-105.

 The maximum voltage ratings must be modified for operation at altitudes higher than sea level and for temperatures in excess of 20 °C in accordance with the curves of Figure 1.
-For altitude derating of the plate voltage, use the voltage differences between plate and grid No. 2.
+For altitude derating of the plate voltage, use the voltage difference between plate and grid No. 2.